-You must use a copper , stainless steel or cast iron for hot oil fondue.
-The other types of fondue pots are not designed to be used with hot fondue oil and could present a safety hazard and crack under the high heat.
+You must use a copper, stainless steel or cast iron fondue pot for oil fondue.
+The other types of fondue pots are NOT designed to be used with hot fondue oil and could present a safety hazard and even crack under the high heat.

 DO NOT use ceramic or stoneware pots.

 Traditional pots use a burner of some sort but lots of electric fondue pots are now available.
 If possible, choose a pot with splash guards or some curvature at the top to prevent hot oil splatters.

 If your pot is not equipped with anything that could prevent oil splatter, do not fill it to more than 1/2 capacity.

 You will need to select tender meat cuts such as tenderloin or sirloin and trim all visible fat and remove all sinew.
 A typical person will eat about 0.2 kg of meat (about 6 to 7 onces).

 Cut the pieces into bite-sized servings (i.e., 2 cm wide cubes or 3/4 inch wide) and blot your meat with paper towel or some other absorbent material.
 Always keep your meat refrigerated until you're ready to eat and if you're serving different types of meat, keep them separated to prevent contamination or salmonella.